 There is no general duty to publicly disclose the existence of an internal investigation or contact from law enforcement (indeed, most agencies impose a secrecy obligation on the subjects of an investigation).
 The exception is in the case of a listed company when such facts would constitute price-sensitive information, as defined under the SFO, unless exempted or when the SFC has granted a waiver (e.g., in cases involving disclosure restrictions imposed by a foreign government authority).
 Conversely, there are strict prohibitions against publicly reporting details of investigations by the ICAC for both listed and unlisted companies.

 In most cases, the authorities recognise the need for, and welcome, at least initial or preliminary internal investigations carried out by corporations.
-Those corporations licensed by the SFC have a regulatory duty to self-report when there is a material breach (or suspected breach) by their employees of any rules administered by the SFC, or when there is a material breach (or suspected breach) by their clients of any market misconduct provisions under the SFO.
+Those corporations and institutions licensed by the SFC or the HKMA have a regulatory duty to self-report when there is a material breach (or suspected breach) by their employees of any law, rules or regulations (including suspected misconduct), or when there is a material breach (or suspected breach) by their clients of any market misconduct provisions under the SFO (in the case of corporations licensed by the SFC).
 Particular care must be taken to avoid tipping off, whereby corporations are prohibited (except with the authorities’ consent) from disclosing the existence of the authorities’ investigations to a third party, which may include their employees and their clients.